22 November 2017

 Despite that first reaction, I now wear my scar with pride.
 I was told that it was a basal cell carcinoma.
 My scar is a daily reminder to myself to stay vigilant, to do my bit to educate others, and to appreciate the life I’ve been given.
 When you go through an experience like that, all of your vanity and inhibition just goes out the window.
 It was my lightbulb moment, when I realised what was really worth worrying about.

-The way I see it, now that I have benefited so immensely from my workplace looking after me, I want to go the extra mile to look after my colleagues.
-I work with a team of nine, and so education goes beyond the work environment.
+The way I see it, now that I have benefitted so immensely from my workplace looking after me, I want to go the extra mile to look after my colleagues.
+I work with a team of nine, and education goes beyond the work environment.
 I tell them that all our efforts of wearing hats and long sleeves at work won’t benefit them if they go shirtless to the beach on the weekends.

-Any industry that is exposed to sun has a duty of care to engage with up to date SunSmart education initiatives.
+Any industry that is exposed to sun has a duty of care to engage with up-to-date SunSmart education initiatives.
 I didn’t realise how much I didn’t know until I saw it.
 By telling my story I’m hoping to show my gratitude to Cancer Council SA, and to let people know that they’ve got to keep pushing that one stubborn friend like me.
 If one person goes out and does something differently, then my mission has been achieved.

+It is important that all workplaces that employ outdoor workers have a UV protection policy in place and provide information to employees about skin cancer risks.
 Cancer Council SA’s SunSmart workplace presentation is a one hour session that educates about UV radiation, how to identify UV hazards in the workplace, and how to check for skin cancers.
 It is important that all workplaces that employee outdoor workers have a UV protection policy in place and provide information to employees about skin cancer risks.
 To book a workplace presentation or for more information about how Cancer Council SA can support your workplace, phone Diem on 08 8291 4168, email email@example.com or visit www.sunsmart.org.au.